Research & Institution

 After submitting her PhD, Anna volunteered in Uganda conducting health surveys in remote communities.
 This experience confirmed her desire to work on issues of global health and instigated a move to the MRC National Institute for Medical Research in London, UK, to train as an infectious disease immunologist and begin working on tuberculosis (TB).
 There her research focused on how vitamin D modulates the immune response during Mycobacterium tuberculosis (MTB) infection and how vitamin D supplementation during TB treatment enhances treatment response.

-In 2012 Anna moved to University of Cape Town, to develop a career in TB-HIV immunology as South Africa has the world’s highest rate of TB-HIV co-infection, with HIV-1 infection being the greatest risk factor for TB.
-Anna is currently investigating the effect of seasonal vitamin D deficiency in Cape Town on susceptibility to HIV-1 infection and is embarking on a new study to investigate at the interaction between three risk factors for TB which are highly prevalent in South Africa: vitamin D deficiency, diabetes and HIV-1 infection.
-Her aim is to have an impact on policy decisions regarding recommended prevention and treatment strategies for TB and HIV.
+In 2012 Anna moved to University of Cape Town, as South Africa has the world’s highest rate of TB-HIV co-infection, with HIV-1 infection being the greatest risk factor for TB.
+There she investigated the effect of seasonal vitamin D deficiency in Cape Town on susceptibility to HIV-1 infection and embarked on a study to investigate at the interaction between three risk factors for TB which are highly prevalent in South Africa: vitamin D deficiency, diabetes and HIV-1 infection.